 From 1997-2001, Solsby worked as Press Secretary for former Rep. James E. Rogan (R-Calif.) including during the congressman’s service as a House Manager for the impeachment hearings and Senate trial of President Clinton.
 He subsequently worked as Communications Director for former Rep. Mark Foley (R-Fla.).
 He began his career in the California press office of the Dole-Kemp presidential campaign.

 Solsby is a graduate of the U.S. Chamber of Commerce Institute for Organization Management (IOM) program for association executives, and earned his bachelor’s degree in History at California State University, Chico.
-A native of Southern California, he and his wife have three children, and reside in Alexandria, Virginia.

 Bob Wiggans is the Senior Director, Membership for the Wine & Spirits Wholesalers of America (WSWA).
 Bob joined WSWA in 2008 and is primarily responsible for servicing WSWA members’ needs, developing value-added member benefits, acting as the primary point of contact for general inquiries to the organization, and oversees projects related to member recruitment and retention as well as organization’s CRM member database.